petirico/KeepItStrict/README.md

 **Platform-Specific Protection:** This solution creates limitations specifically for Airbnb while preventing guests from blocking your calendar without impacting your availability on other booking platforms (Booking.com, VRBO, direct bookings, etc.).
 You maintain full flexibility across all other channels.

+### Important Limitation

+**Not Suitable for High-Volume Hosts:** This strategy is designed for small-inventory hosts.
+If you manage more than 10 accommodations in the same area, this approach may significantly limit your booking potential and revenue.
+High-volume hosts should consider alternative risk management strategies.

 ## Implementation: Google Apps Script Calendar Generator

 ### How It Works